Estimated reading time: 5 minutes

 3. Policy Reminder

-In this situation, show the employee the attendance policy as written in the employee manual (another reason to have employees sign that they have read and understand the employee manual).
+In this particular situation, show the employee the attendance policy as written in the employee manual.

-This is merely a reminder of company policy and expectations for adhering to the policy.
+This conversation should be a reminder of company policy and what your expectations are for adhering to the policy.

 For example, “Sue when we went over the attendance policy in new employee orientation, it was explained that we require three weeks’ notice for vacation approval”.